docwhat/morse-python/README.md

  * PyGame -- a cross platform game development library for playing sound on a lot of platforms (Windows, Unix, Mac OS, etc...)
  * SDL -- Required for PyGame
  * PyESD -- for playing under ESound in Unix operating systems.
+ * ObjC -- Not needed if you're using the Python that came with OS X